32+ Upsetting and Interesting Facts About PTSD for 2021

 (US Department of VA)

 Any sexual harassment or assault can cause PTSD.
-It can happen to both men and women during combat, training, or peacetime.
-However, only 20% of women report MST.
-In addition to this, over 30% of men have experienced MST.
+It can happen to both men and women during combat, training, or even peacetime.
+However, only 23% of women report MST.
+In addition to this, over 38% of men have experienced MST.

 Military PTSD statistics report that drug and alcohol addictions are even harder to overcome if a person also suffers from PTSD.
 The withdrawal symptoms, combined with PTSD symptoms, intensify the negative feelings and emotions that often lead to relapse.

-PTSD can cause war flashbacks and acute stress disorder, among other things, which can further compel them to try to self-medicate, abuse drugs, or turn to excessive drinking, instead of seeking professional medical help.
+This is the most recent data.
+PTSD can cause war flashbacks and acute stress disorder, among other things, which can further compel them to try to self-medicate, abuse drugs, or turn to excessive drinking instead of seeking professional medical help.

 (US Department of VA)